Clear Lake City (Greater Houston)

 Clear Lake City is a master-planned community located in southeast Harris County, Texas, within the Bay Area of Greater Houston.
 It is the second-largest master-planned community in Houston – behind Kingwood.
-The majority of the community lies in the corporate limits of Houston, while a northern portion is in the city limits of Pasadena and a small eastern portion within the city limits of Taylor Lake Village.
+The majority of the community lies in the corporate limits of Houston, and a small eastern portion within the city limits of Taylor Lake Village.

 The community is adjacent to NASA's Johnson Space Center, as well as other major aerospace companies—including Boeing and Lockheed-Martin.
 The community and its adjacent areas have a high concentration of engineers due to both NASA and the local petrochemical and biomedical industries.